 When I look at this I get depressed;

-Previously, I discussed that if you want to get people walking, you need to build human-scale environments
+Previously, I discussed that if you want to get people walking, you need to build human-scale environments.
+New Urbanism;

 The proof that New Urbanism is an automobile-centric environment is in the pudding.
 Take a look at this New Urbanist neighbourhood;